thoughtbot/superglue/docs/concepts.md

 ```

 Breezy embraces Unobtrusive Javascript.
 Any link or form with a `data-bz`
-attribute receives super powers inspired by Rails data attributes.
+attribute receives superpowers inspired by Rails data attributes.

-For more advanced usecases, an action creator is passed to all your connected
+For more advanced use cases, an action creator is passed to all your connected
-components when using the included [React](docs/react-redux.md) helpers
+components when using the included [React helpers]

 For example: